kanors-emr/Veda-documentation/docs/source/pages/introduction.rst

 The entirely new approach of custom reports uses an Excel template to define reporting variables in a very efficient manner, and freely add dimensions based process/commodity names, regions and scenarios.

-License are priced as per institutions as well, like before.
-Basic version is accessible only to academic institutions.
+Licenses are priced as per institutions as well, like before.
+Academic version is accessible only to degree-granting institutions.

 .. image:: images/veda_versions.png
    :width: 500